Blood sugar level

-In humans, a blood glucose level of 4 grams, or about a teaspoon, is critical for normal function in a number of tissues, and the human brain consumes approximately 60% of blood glucose in fasting, sedentary individuals.
-A persistent elevation in blood glucose leads to glucose toxicity, which contributes to cell dysfunction and the pathology grouped together as complications of diabetes.
+For a 70 kg (154 lb) human, approximately four grams of dissolved glucose (also called "blood glucose") is maintained in the blood plasma at all times.
+Glucose that is not circulating in the blood is stored in skeletal muscle and liver cells in the form of glycogen; in fasting individuals, blood glucose is maintained at a constant level by releasing just enough glucose from these glycogen stores in the liver and skeletal muscle in order to maintain homeostasis.
 Glucose can be transported from the intestines or liver to other tissues in the body via the bloodstream.
 Cellular glucose uptake is primarily regulated by insulin, a hormone produced in the pancreas.
+Once inside the cell, the glucose can now act as an energy source as it undergoes the process of glycolysis.

+In humans, properly maintained glucose levels are necessary for normal function in a number of tissues, including the human brain, which consumes approximately 60% of blood glucose in fasting, sedentary individuals.
+A persistent elevation in blood glucose leads to glucose toxicity, which contributes to cell dysfunction and the pathology grouped together as complications of diabetes.

-Glucose levels are usually lowest in the morning, before the first meal of the day, and rise after meals for an hour or two by a few millimoles.
+Glucose levels are usually lowest in the morning, before the first meal of the day, and rise after meals for an hour or two by a few millimoles per litre.

-Blood sugar levels outside the normal range may be an indicator of a medical condition.
-A persistently high level is referred to as hyperglycemia; low levels are referred to as hypoglycemia.
-Diabetes mellitus is characterized by persistent hyperglycemia from any of several causes, and it is the most prominent disease related to the failure of blood sugar regulation.
+Abnormal persistently high glycemia is referred to as hyperglycemia; low levels are referred to as hypoglycemia.
+Diabetes mellitus is characterized by persistent hyperglycemia from a variety of causes, and it is the most prominent disease related to the failure of blood sugar regulation.
+Diabetes mellitus is also characterized by frequent episodes of low sugar, or hypoglycemia.
 There are different methods of testing and measuring blood sugar levels.

-The intake of alcohol causes an initial surge in blood sugar and later tends to cause levels to fall.
+Drinking alcohol causes an initial surge in blood sugar and later tends to cause levels to fall.
 Also, certain drugs can increase or decrease glucose levels.

-Units
+Units of measurement

-There are two ways of measuring blood glucose levels: In The United Kingdom and commonwealth countries (Australia, Canada, India, etc.) and ex-USSR countries molar concentration, measured in mmol/L (millimoles per litre, or millimolar, abbreviated mM).
-In the United States, Germany, Japan and many other countries mass concentration is measured in mg/dL (milligrams per decilitre).
+In the United Kingdom and Commonwealth countries (Australia, Canada, India, etc.) and ex-USSR countries, blood glucose measurements are expressed in molar concentration mmol/L abbreviated mM.
+In the United States, Germany, Japan and many other countries, they are expressed in mass concentration using mg/dL (milligrams per decilitre).

-Since the molecular weight of glucose C6H12O6 is 180, the difference between the two units is a factor of 18, so 1 mmol/L of glucose is equivalent to 18 mg/dL.

 Normal value range

 Humans

+Normal blood glucose level (tested while fasting) for non-diabetics should be 3.9–5.5 mmol/L (70–100 mg/dL).